Mortal Kombat Legends: Scorpion's Revenge: Plot

 Quan Chi appears before Scorpion and reveals that he was directly responsible for the slaughter of the Shirai Ryu, having disguised himself as Sub-Zero and manipulated the Lin Kuei into doing his bidding and that the real Sub-Zero had no part in the massacre.
 Enraged, Scorpion removes himself from the spike to exact revenge.
 At the climax of the tournament, Shang Tsung is revealed to have already known of Quan Chi's true intentions from the beginning and captures him.
 Liu Kang is almost killed during his match with Goro but is saved when Scorpion kills Goro with his kunai, while Cage, Sonya, and Jax successfully kill Kano.
-Shang Tsung attempts to have Scorpion fight Liu Kang, but the spectre outsmarts the sorcerer and attacks him instead, forcing him to give him the amulet and willingly forfeit his status as a fighter, in turn securing Liu Kang's position as the victor of the tournament.
+Shang Tsung attempts to have Scorpion fight Liu Kang, but the specter outsmarts the sorcerer and attacks him instead, forcing him to give him the amulet and willingly forfeit his status as a fighter, in turn securing Liu Kang's position as the victor of the tournament.
 Tsung warns that Shao Kahn will have his revenge as he retreats to Outworld.
 The island begins to collapse, forcing the Earthrealm heroes to evacuate by a nearby boat.
 At the same time, Scorpion succeeds in killing Quan Chi in kombat before joining his family and clan in the afterlife.
 Later on the ship, Raiden tells Liu Kang that it was not his destiny to defeat Goro but to defeat Shao Kahn himself.

 In the aftermath, Shang Tsung is tortured by Shao Kahn for his failure before being ordered to prepare for Earthrealm's invasion.